eclipse-velocitas/velocitas-docs/content/en/docs/about/repository-overview/_index.md

 resources:
 - src: "**project-overview*.png"
 description: >
-  The repositories of the Eclipse project _Velocitas_ and their relations between each other
+  The repositories of the Eclipse _Velocitas_ and their relations between each other
 ---

 ![Project Overview](./project-overview.png)